KhvichaDev/Gemini-Power-Up/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page.

 ## Contact & Support
-If you have any questions, bug reports, or feature requests, please open an issue on our GitHub repository:
+If you have any questions, bug reports, or feature requests, please open an issue on Power-Up for Gemini's GitHub repository:
 *   **GitHub Issues:** https://github.com/KhvichaDev/Gemini-Power-Up/issues